coolbreeze413/espidf_p_skeletor/README.md

 	- remember that whenever we update the arduino-esp32 repo, we have to do the same steps as above.

 	**NOTE:** if you are starting a fresh esp-df project which uses the arduino-esp32 as a component, ensure that the base or initial sdkconfig is taken from the arduino-esp32 repo's sdkconfig, otherwise the arduino core will not behave as you would expect.
+The sdkconfig in the arduino-esp32 usually lives here:
+	>     arduino-esp32/tools/sdk/sdkconfig
-The sdkconfig in the arduino-esp32 usually lives here, copy this file to your project's root directory.
+	copy this file to your project's root directory.
 You can make further changes as needed for your project on top of this.
-		>     arduino-esp32/tools/sdk/sdkconfig

 4. move to the project directory and build as usual for any esp-idf project
 	>     make menuconfig